tock/book/src/key-hotp-oracle.md

 then store its ID in the field we just added.
 For this, we add a helper method to the `impl` of our `EncryptionOracleDriver`:

+**TODO:** Change this to what is required in the WIP checkpoint 4.
+We change this to no longer set `current_process` and break its functionality up into two methods.

 ```rust
 /// Return either the current process (in case of an ongoing operation), or
 /// a process which has a request pending (if there is some).